preritdas/covidactnow/README.md

 washingtonInfectionRate = 1.16
 massachussettsVaxRate = 76.3
 ```
-An API key can be generated easily [here](https://covidactnow.org/data-api).

 ----
-For more information on how the wrapper works, read this [page](https://covidinfo.preritdas.com).
+For more information on how the wrapper works, particularly how it was redesigned to be package-friendly, read the "Updated for Distribution" section of this [page](https://covidinfo.preritdas.com).
 Note that this version has been updated to get data from within a `User` class allowing individual API keys to be used (as opposed to defining a state as an object and defining statistics as object attributes).